Vittal-Mukunda/open-math-reasoning-suite/AIMO_Project/README.md

 ## 📖 Overview

 This repository simulates an **AI Mathematical Olympiad (AIMO)** competition environment.
-It provides a local evaluation sandbox identical in structure to official competitions, allowing you to:
+It provides a local evaluation sandbox identical to official AI reasoning competitions.

+With this framework, you can:

-- 📥 **Load** Olympiad-style math problems.
+- 📥 **Load** Olympiad-style math problems
-- 🏃 **Run** a baseline or custom solver.
+- 🧠 **Develop & run** custom solvers
-- 📝 **Submit** answers to an internal evaluator.
+- 📝 **Submit** answers programmatically
-- 📊 **Score** your model’s performance exactly like a real AI competition.
+- 📊 **Score** predictions using competition rules
-- 📄 **Generate** an automatic `submission.csv`.
+- 📄 **Generate** automatic `submission.csv` submissions

 ---

 ## 📁 Repository Structure

-The project is organized to separate the evaluation logic from the problem datasets and solver implementations.
+The project is structured to cleanly separate the evaluation logic, datasets, and solver implementations.

 ```text
 AIMO_Project/